semantic-flow/sflo/documentation/concept.namespace.md

 ## Node Types

-A [[bare node|resource.node.bare]] is a mesh node whose URL refers to the namespace itself (an organizational container).
+A [[bare node|mesh-resource.node.bare]] is a mesh node whose URL refers to the namespace itself (an organizational container).
 The other node type is:

-- [[data node|resource.node.reference.dataset]]: URL refers to the node’s referent (real-world entity or dataset concept) and has a single [[data flow|resource.node-component.flow.data]].
+- [[data node|mesh-resource.node.reference.dataset]]: URL refers to the node’s referent (real-world entity or dataset concept) and has a single [[data flow|mesh-resource.node-component.flow.data]].

-For general node anatomy (handle and metadata requirements), see [[resource.node]].
+For general node anatomy (handle and metadata requirements), see [[mesh-resource.node]].

 ## Minimal Example